This page guides you through the six basic steps involved

 evolve "info-only" web sites to sites that allow products to be sold

-Cardservice International,
+a division of Cardservice International,

-helps business owners (internet, phone/mail order, and storefront)
+helps business owners (Internet, phone/mail order, and storefront)

 with the merchant account necessary to accept credit cards.

-You can build and test your site on your own computer and later
+You can build and test your site on your own computer and later "deploy"

-users worldwide.
+worldwide.

-Deploy your web site to your host.
+- Deploy your web site to your host.

 Use a file transfer program (FTP) such as